-Staff and visitors must use the parking spaces clearly laid out in the main school car park and overflow areas.
+Staff and visitors must use the parking spaces clearly laid out in the school car park in front of reception.
 There is a parking space laid out for disabled users which must be left free for their use.
+If the car park is full, there is unrestricted parking on neighbouring roads.
 The driveway entrance and exit must not be blocked by parked cars in the case of access for emergency vehicles.

-Protective Clothing & Equipment:
+Protective Equipment & Clothing: